pli01/ci-tool-stack/README.md

 This repository contains ressources needed for building and running a Continous Integration Plateform.
 The set of Continuous Integration Tools Services are defined as docker-compose stack using docker images and deploy on docker hosts.

-This project is derived from "[docker-ci-tool-stack](https://github.com/marcelbirkner/docker-ci-tool-stack)" ideas
+This project is inspired from "[docker-ci-tool-stack](https://github.com/marcelbirkner/docker-ci-tool-stack)" ideas

 | *Components* | *Tools* | status |
 | ------------- | ------------- | ------------- |